jangroth/aws-certification-notes/devops-engineer-professional.md

 you use.
 * Provides preconfigured environments for supported versions of Java, Ruby, Python, Go, Node.js, Android, .NET Core, PHP, and Docker
 * Build images are *Amazon Linux 2*, *Ubuntu 18.04*, *Windows Server Core 2016*
+	* Can use build image from ECR, even cross-account
 * On AWS: <a href="https://aws.amazon.com/codebuild/" target="_blank">Service</a> - <a href="https://aws.amazon.com/codebuild/faqs/" target="_blank">FAQs</a> - <a href="https://docs.aws.amazon.com/codebuild/latest/userguide/" target="_blank">User Guide</a>

 <a name="4_9_2"></a>